-SS Lawyers are experienced Family Lawyers, ready to assist with your divorce or separation matter.
+Shore Lawyers Five Dock are experienced Family Lawyers, ready to assist with your divorce or separation matter.
 Call our office on 02 9570 4088 (Sydney) or 07 3105 2804 (Townsville) and arrange an appointment with our professional solicitors today.

 1. We want a Divorce.
 Who is at fault?

 In Australia, divorces are granted on a ‘no fault’ basis.
 What this means, is that to be granted a divorce, the applicant need only prove that ‘the relationship has broken down irretrievably’.
 Neither party is considered to be ‘at fault’ for the divorce by the Court.

 2. Who can make an application for divorce?